Kashinath-vh/Incremental-cost/README.md

 # Incremental-cost

+If you are using this code or the algorithm, please cite our paper. https://www.sciencedirect.com/science/article/abs/pii/S2352152X19300738

 Code repo for our paper: "Optimal sizing of energy storage system in islanded microgrid using incremental cost approach"

 Published in: Journal of Energy Storage, Volume 24, August 2019, p.
 100768